-We are looking for candidates who would be interested in one of the research topics:
+We are looking for candidates who would be interested in research in quantum algorithms and software, for example:

 - developing new quantum algorithms for problems in graph theory, optimization and machine learning;

 - complexity-theoretic study of quantum algorithms and quantum communication protocols;